coding-dojo-data-science/dojo-env-setup/docs/instructions-mac-intel-v23.md

 - Use the default options**, EXCEPT when you see the "Advanced Installation Options" window (like in the screenshot below).**
     - Select "Add Anaconda3 to my Path environment variable".
 Disregard the warning message will appear in red text.
+        - **Note: if you do not see these options, it is ok!
+You will confirm/fix this missing option in the following step!**
     - BOTH options should be checked, like in the screenshot below:

 ![img](https://assets.codingdojo.com/boomyeah2015/codingdojo/curriculum/content/chapter/1681423160__anacondafinalnew.png)